alexTU1/Artist-Email-Scraper/README.md

 # Artist-Email-Scraper
-Sends email to specified reciever of specified artists and the songs that they are on
+Sends email to specified reciever of specified artists and the songs that they are on.

+<<<BEFORE STARTING: Create sample credentials.json file

+	  Ex: {
+	  	"from": "sampleEmail@sample.com",
+	  	"to": "recieverEmail@sample.com",
+	  	"sender_email": "sampleEmail@sample.com",
+	  	"sender_password": "strong_sample_password"
+	      }

 Step1: In command line of program, type in command: node artists.js /*This is where you will specify the artist(s) of your choice*/.